 ‘Cook, Welton & Gemmell’ Trawler Plans, Digital Display

 An interactive display comprising two screens.
 The first is an interactive touch-screen to showcase some of the digital copies of technical shipbuilding plans, being produced by our volunteers.
 The second is a video display about the project and the history of the company.

-Autumn (from 21st September) at The Treasure House, Beverley
+Winter (from 7th December) at The Treasure House, Beverley